 AEGCo engages in the generation and wholesale sale of electric power to its affiliates, I&M, KPCo and OPCo.
 AEGCo and I&M co-own Unit 1 of the Rockport Plant.
 Unit 2 of the Rockport Plant is owned by a third party and leased to I&M and AEGCo.
 I&M operates the Rockport Plant.
-AEGCo derives operating revenues from the sale of Rockport Plant energy and capacity to I&M and KPCo pursuant to FERC-approved long-term unit power agreements through December 2022.
-Under the terms of its unit power agreement, I&M agreed to purchase all of AEGCo's Rockport energy and capacity unless it is sold to other utilities or affiliates.
-I&M assigned 30% of its rights to energy and capacity to KPCo.
+AEGCo derives operating revenues from the sale of Rockport Plant energy and capacity to I&M and KPCo pursuant to FERC-approved long-term UPAs through December 2022.
+Under the terms of its UPA, I&M agreed to purchase all of AEGCo's Rockport energy and capacity unless it is sold to other utilities or affiliates.
+I&M assigned 30% of its rights to AEGCo's energy and capacity to KPCo.

-In 2007, AEGCo completed the purchase of the Lawrenceburg Generating Station (Lawrenceburg), a combined-cycle, natural-gas power plant.
-OPCo and AEGCo entered into a 10-year UPA for the entire output from the plant effective with AEGCo's purchase of Lawrenceburg.
+In 2007, OPCo and AEGCo entered into a 10-year UPA for the entire output from the plant effective with AEGCo's purchase of Lawrenceburg.
 The UPA has an option for an additional 2-year period.
 I&M operates the plant under an agreement with AEGCo.
 Under the UPA, OPCo pays AEGCo for the capacity, depreciation, fuel, operation and maintenance and tax expenses.
 These payments are due regardless of whether the plant is operating.
 The fuel and operation and maintenance payments are based on actual costs incurred.
 All expenses are trued up periodically.

-The unit power agreements provide for a FERC-approved rate of return on common equity, a return on other capital (net of temporary cash investments) and recovery of costs including operation and maintenance, fuel and taxes.
-Under the terms of the unit power agreements, AEGCo accumulates all expenses monthly and prepares bills for its affiliates.
+The UPAs provide for a FERC-approved rate of return on common equity, a return on other capital (net of temporary cash investments) and recovery of costs including operation and maintenance, fuel and taxes.
+Under the terms of the UPAs, AEGCo accumulates all expenses monthly and prepares bills for its affiliates.
 In the month the expenses are incurred, AEGCo recognizes the billing revenues and establishes a receivable from the affiliated companies.
-The costs of operating the plants are billed to the respective parties of the agreements.
+The costs of operating the plants are billed to the affiliates receiving the benefits under the UPAs.